Skip to content

 ScenarioApproach

-Blog hero photoLossy JPEG or WebP at 80 to 85 quality
+Blog hero photoLossy JPEG or WebP around 80 to 85 quality

 Legal scan archiveLossless PDF or TIFF